-In contrast to the (1s)(2s) case the genuine and conjugate Fermi holes that are associated with the (1s)(2p)configuration are located along the Z axis (representing the angular coordinate φ{-}) showing an angular alignment of these holes.
-Further, an inspection of Fig. 4(b)shows that the genuine Fermi holes are in this case located at $\phi{-} = 0, \pm \pi$, whereas the conjugate Fermi holes are located at $\phi{-} = \pm \pi/2$.
-Recalling that the triplet density is smaller than the singlet density in genuine Fermi holes and larger than the singlet density in conjugate Fermi holes, we see that the observed φ{-} -dependence of the two-electron angular density distribution for the (1s)(2p) triplet state is in accord with the existence of the genuine and conjugate Fermi holes.
-Similarly, the singlet probability density being smaller and larger than the triplet probability in the conjugate and in the genuine Fermi holes, respectively, the two-electron angulardensity distribution for the (1s)(2p) singlet state shows smaller and larger densities at the location of the conjugate and genuine Fermi holes, respectively.
-These coincidences indicate that the observed strong φ{-} -dependence of the probability density distributions for the (1s)(2p)singlet-triplet pair of states in the large Z_n regime can be rationalized by the appearance of the genuine and conjugate Fermi holes due to the decreasing electron-electron interaction.
+In contrast to the (1s)(2s) case, the genuine and conjugate Fermi holes that are associated with the (1s)(2p) configuration are located along the Z axis (representing the angular coordinate φ{-}) showing an angular alignment of these holes.
+Further, an inspection of Fig. 4(b) shows that the genuine Fermi holes are, in this case, located at $\phi{-} = 0, \pm \pi$, whereas the conjugate Fermi holes are located at $\phi{-} = \pm \pi/2$.
+Recalling that the triplet density is smaller than the singlet density in genuine Fermi holes and larger than the singlet density in conjugate Fermi holes, we see that the observed φ{-} dependence of the two-electron angular-density distribution for the (1s)(2p) triplet state is in accord with the existence of the genuine and conjugate Fermi holes.
+Similarly, since the singlet probability density is smaller and larger than the triplet probability in the conjugate and in the genuine Fermi holes, respectively, the two-electron angular-density distribution for the (1s)(2p) singlet state shows smaller and larger densities at the location of the conjugate and genuine Fermi holes, respectively.
+These coincidences indicate that the observed strong φ{-} dependence of the probability-density distributions for the (1s)(2p) singlet-triplet pair of states in the large Z_n regime can be rationalized by the appearance of the genuine and conjugate Fermi holes due to the decreasing electron-electron interaction.

-As the nuclear charge Z_n decreases the electronelectron interaction becomes stronger as displayed in Figs. 6(a')-(d').
-It is noted that by definition the genuine Fermi holes exist in the vicinity of the regions satisfying $\vec{s_1} = \vec{s_2}$.
-The electron-electron interaction potential $\frac{1}{Z_n} \frac{1}{|\vec{s_1} - \vec{s_2}|}$ diverges to infinity in the same region.
-Consequently, the three 'poles' of the electron-electron interaction penetrate exactly into the three blue surfaces of the genuine Fermi holes as displayed in Fig. 4(b).
-As Z_n decreases the singlet probability density located in these genuine Fermi holes is forced by the strong poles of the electron-electron interaction to migrate away from the Zaxis, as displayed in Fig. 6(b)-(d).
+As the nuclear charge Z_n decreases, the electron-electron interaction becomes stronger, as displayed in Figs. 6(a')-6(d').
+It is noted that by definition, the genuine Fermi holes exist in the vicinity of the regions satisfying $\vec{s}1 = \vec{s}2$.
+The electron-electron interaction potential $\frac{1}{Z_n} \frac{1}{|\vec{s}1 - \vec{s}2|}$ diverges to infinity in the same region.
+Consequently, the three "poles" of the electron-electron interaction penetrate exactly into the three blue surfaces of the genuine Fermi holes, as displayed in Fig. 4(b).
+As Z_n decreases, the singlet probability density located in these genuine Fermi holes is forced by the strong poles of the electron-electron interaction to migrate away from the Z axis, as displayed in Figs. 6(b)-6(d).
 Since, unlike the 2s electron, the 2p electron has a nonzero angular momentum, the singlet probability density that migrates from the Fermi holes is located in regions with different values of φ{-} .
-This levels out the probability density along the φ{-} -axis and explains the observed weak φ{-} -dependence of the probability density for the small nuclear charge Z_n = 2.
+This levels out the probability density along the φ{-} axis and explains the observed weak φ{-} dependence of the probability density for the small nuclear charge $Z_n = 2$.